quarto-dev/quarto-nvim/README.md

 Quarto-nvim provides tools for working on [quarto](https://quarto.org/) manuscripts in neovim.

+**Note**: Some functtionality has been refactored into its own library [otter.nvim](https://github.com/jmbuhr/otter.nvim) for better extensibility.

 ## Setup

 Install the plugin from GitHub with your favourite neovim plugin manager e.g.